School Programs

 • Explore connections to social studies, visual arts, theatre arts, and music

-• Learn about the many careers within the arts, both on and off the stage, over the course of a behind-the-scenes tour of a professional opera company
+• Learn about the many careers within the arts, both on and off the stage

 • Identify the duties of some of backstage careers at the Opera House